 On the 6th day of registration, all restrictions are lifted by 10:00 a.m.

 Restrictions are never lifted from ENG 441, ENG 443, ENG 444 or from 500-level graduate courses.

 If you have questions regarding when restrictions lift from a specific course, please look up that course on the English Department's course descriptions page.
 New course descriptions are posted on the English Department home page under the "Quick Links" menu approximately two weeks in advance of registration.

-Spring 2023 course descriptions are available now!
+Fall 2023 course descriptions are available now!

 Most major restrictions permit all English majors to register, regardless of major focus.